 I set up the fence on the band saw to rip the tenons to width and used my Japanese pull saw to trim off the excess.
 I used the same knife scoring technique to prevent tear-out.

 To be sure the shoulders were seated tightly to the stringers, I took a few minutes to finesse the shoulder, cleaning up anything that wasn’t square to the face.

 I laid out the rise and run of the stair treads marked out for the through mortises and headed over to the drill press to hog out most of the material with a Forstner bit.

 I took my time to make a plywood template that fits perfectly over the tenons so I could use my router to quickly clean out the rest of the material.
 I came back with a chisel to square up the corners and finish chopping through to the other side of the mortise since my router bit was not long enough to cut all the way through.

 All those scrap pieces I cut off from the tenons I was able to rip down and use to create the wedges that would hold it all together.

 To create the wedges, I set up a stop block on the band saw so I could quickly cut the decorative notch, and then came back with a wedge against the fence to cut a matching taper to complete the shape.

 I did a little cleanup on the spindle sander to refine the shape and then built a plywood jig so I could quickly mark out the location for the wedges on all 15 steps.

-To prevent tear out I used a chisel to stake out the perimeter of the mortise for the wedges, came back with a drill to remove the bulk of the material and routed out the perimeter.
+To prevent tear, I used a chisel to stake out the perimeter of the mortise for the wedges, came back with a drill to remove the bulk of the material, and routed out the perimeter.

-Once I established the basic shape of the mortise, I came back with a chisel and chopped out the rest of the material to match the taper of the wedge.
+Once I established the mortise’s basic shape, I returned with a chisel and chopped out the rest of the material to match the taper of the wedge.